 Invoicing management is the ultimate step of the sales process.
-It’s critical that your invoices look as professional as your sales pitch.
+It’s critical that your invoices look as professional as your sales pitch deck.
 It can be quite a misstep to go to great lengths to gain the trust of your customers-to-be only to end up giving them an error-filled quote or messy invoice.
 A professional, clean invoice template that matches the quote goes a long way.
 Secondly, automated missed payment notifications that ensure invoices get paid on time is another essential feature.

 2. Expense Tracking: Easily captured and monitored